 The Foundation's goals and how we carry out our work reflect our commitment to diversity, equity, and inclusion.
 In 2021, the Foundation piloted a program to offer additional funding support to Fellows for activities that help increase diversity and representation in science and engineering - whether in their research group, department, university, or scientific fields.
-The second year of the pilot began in 2022 and will continue into 2023.
-An invitation and details regarding this diversity funding support will be shared with the 2023 Fellows at the beginning of their grant period.
+The second year of the pilot began in 2022 and continued into 2023.
+We will be reviewing the pilot in 2024 and hope to share an invitation and details regarding a continuation of this diversity funding support with the 2024 Fellows at the beginning of their grant period.